ricoThaka/linux/index.md

 # LinuxNotes

-  @nasa @whitehouse @nasa-jpl This is Rashard Kelly MRO, i have had bizarre playback on hot1079 @ajc in hollywood.
+  @nasa @whitehouse @nasa-jpl This is Rashard Kelly MRO, i have had bizarre playback on hot1079 @ajcnews in hollywood.
 The ppl that playboy brought over wanna go home in general.
 Im really upset I have to wait an idk what @ucla put in my ankle, idk what @blackgirlscode @normani was saying to ppl for me to get disabled!?
 Her world is so inaccessible I never thought id be touched!
 I have an Ed Tutorial on the dev site
 [Discovering ed: the gnu editor](https://ricothaka.github.io/GNU-ed)
 ![gnu_ED on rikothaka.github.io](https://pbs.twimg.com/media/GlehG1bbwAEIUCA?format=jpg&name=large)